Do you want to switch domain names after migrating your shopping cart? This guide will help you how to get the job done.

 - Give your source store any other name (source.com -> abcd.com)

 Case 2.
-Different domains
+Same provider but different domains

 - Log in to your hosting provider admin account (or wherever your domain is registered)

-- Select the necessary domain.
+- Select the domain you need

 - In the domain management menu – select Manage DS Records, below the Name Servers title